GrindCrusher/wise-software-docs-storage/enterprise/14-scheduling/14-status.md

 - To Do
 - Deferred

+  The number indicates which order the route is in for that tech.

 # Filtering

 Stops and work orders can be filter per tech by checking or unchecking the radio buttons on the tech list.